ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > * The `environment` field is populated with a Target Environment identifier.
 > * The `element-list` field is populated with the measurements collected by an Attesting Environment.
 > * The `authority` field is populated with the identity of the entity that asserted (e.g., signed) the Conceptual Message.
-> * The `cmtype` field is set based on the type of Conceptual Message inputted or to be outputed.
+> * The `cmtype` field is set based on the type of Conceptual Message inputted or to be output.
 > * The `profile` field is set based on the `corim-map` `profile` value.

 #### Appraisal Context Construction